 The Denison Pequotsepos Nature Center is 300-acre (120-hectare) wildlife sanctuary which is home to hundreds of creatures.
 It's a place full of adventure, with as much as eight trails for hiking and a treehouse.
 Families can enjoy a picnic in the company of nature at the picnic tables.
 The Center has a Natural History Museum, a storehouse of information on natural phenomena, and a Nature Center Store where visitors can buy nature guides, bird feeders and other useful articles.
 Events and Summer Camps for kids are also organized.
 Check the website for details.

-Hands on underwater exploration is a key feature of the Mystic Aquarium in Mystic, Connecticut!
+Hands on underwater exploration is a key feature of the Mystic Aquarium.
 Come see beluga whales in a lovely one-acre outdoor area, African Penguins, sea lions and much more.
 There are also the special Animal Encounter Programs where you get an hour to interact with either the beluga whales, penguins or sting rays.
 In a 1999 expansion on the Aquarium is The Institute for Exploration, housing artifacts and exhibits based on Dr. Robert Ballad's underwater explorations for famous sunken ships, such as PT 109, the Bismarck and the RMS Titanic.

 Clyde's is the oldest steam powered cider mill in the country!
 Located just north of Olde Mistick Village, this popular attraction is best to visit during the beginning of fall when the apples are at their peak and the leaves are turning.
 There are free tours and demonstrations done on weekends in October and November.
 Clyde's is open from September to December only.